benjaminion/upgrading-ethereum-book/src/book.md

 #### Slot

 Time is divided into fixed length slots.
 Within each slot, exactly one validator is randomly selected to propose a beacon chain block.
-The progress of slots is the fundamental heartbeat of the beaconchain.
+The progress of slots is the fundamental heartbeat of the beacon chain.

 [TODO: link to Slots chapter]::